JosephatNgugi/Portfolio/README.md

 -----
 ## Known Bugs
-There page may be unresponsive depending on the screen size being used.
+The page may be unresponsive depending on the screen size being used.
 ## Technologies Used
 -HTML
 -CSS